Jeanne Bamberger: Study and Research in Education

 From 1975 to 1995, she was in the Division for Study and Research in Education.
 There, she taught a course with Donald Schön called “The Role of Metaphor in Learning and Design” and another one (by herself) called “Developing Musical Structures.”
 She became an associate professor in MIT’s Humanities Department in 1981.

 In 1985, she launched a pilot program called the Laboratory for Making Things in a local public school that brought MusicLogo, Legos, and toys into schools and trained teachers to help students use them.
 The students were encouraged to move back and forth between making things with hands-on materials (pulleys and such) and making things using Logo and MusicLogo.
 The emphasis was on how these two worlds were different from one another while also informing one other.
 She subsequently created and directed the Teacher Development Program in the MIT Department of Urban Studies, targeted at MIT undergraduates wishing to teach math and science in inner city high schools.

 Post-retirement

 Bamberger retired from MIT as Professor Emerita of Music and Urban Education in 2002.
 She taught briefly at the Harvard Graduate School of Education before moving cross country to Berkeley, California, in 2005, where she was affiliated with the University of California, Berkeley from 2010.
 At Berkeley, she taught in the Music Department a course called “Music Cognition.”

 Personal life and death

 Jeanne was married in 1955 to Frank Bamberger, a computer programmer.
 They had two sons: Paul Simon, who is a labour lawyer, and Joshua David, who is a physician in family medicine, taking care of homeless people.
 Jeanne and Frank divorced in 1974, and Frank died in 2018.
-Jeanne had three grandsons and one granddaughter through her sons.
+Jeanne had three grandsons and one granddaughter.

 Jeanne Bamberger died at her home on December 12, 2024, at the age of 100.